 After you have a concept, come up with a main character and ask this one question - "What does he/she want more than anything in the world?"
 This will dictate their actions, their dialogue, and their place in the plot.
 Ask this question of every single character.

 Can you give me some writing tips?
 Aside from the tips shared in the above question, I would offer this piece of advice - keep it real.
 No, I don't mean you can't write about some fictitious race conquering a fantastical world of elves.
 I mean, keep your characters real, keep their reactions real.
 Study the real-life people around you.
 How do they act in conflict?
 How do they move when they speak?
 Are they confident or weak-willed?
 Maybe they are introverted but become emboldened by friends.
 Study your friends and try to describe their personalities, their weaknesses and strengths.
 Keep it real.
 It's been said that writers reveal their own struggles, fears, dreams, etc. through their work.
 Which of your novels reveals the most about you?
 Every novel represents a part of me; every protagonist - male or female - embodies some of my personal qualities.
 As I age as a writer, my books reflect the trials and struggles of that time in my life.
-In The Regent's Daughter, I wrote extensively about coming-of-age from the viewpoint of an adolescent girl.
-The Raven's Sister showcased a character whose identity was under attack; additionally, the concept of betrayal was significantly explored.
+I wrote in The Empress' Consul and The Regent's Daughter extensively about coming-of-age from the viewpoint of an adolescent girl.
+The Assassin's Apprentice and The Emperor's Raven showcased a character whose identity was under attack; additionally, the concept of betrayal was significantly explored.
 Rhys of Earth focused on the conflicts that arise through religious differences and intolerance while its sequel, Rhys of Quadrant Six, reflected the chaos of current events in the real world.
-Similarly, Ronan of Space centered on the parent-child relationship and the development of individuality.
+Ronan of Space centered on the parent-child relationship and the development of individuality.

 Did you take any college creative writing courses?
 I took some creative writing classes in high school but none in college or graduate school.
 To be honest, though I won't ever dissuade anyone from taking such courses as they do offer fundamentals and tips, I found the best teacher to be life itself.
 All writing matures with age and experience.
 As you are exposed to more joys, conflicts, painful experiences, and people, you gain perspective and objectivity.